 All because I sent one little email and refused to give up.

-To help you write a query letter that sells, I’ve created the resource below, a quick cheatsheet that I hope proves helpful to you as you write your own query letter!
+To help you be confident you know exactly how to write a query letter that sells, I’ve created the resource below, a quick cheatsheet that I hope proves helpful to you as you write your own query letter!

 - Lessons from a Loser: What I Learned from Not Quitting – more about that Monday night